olga24912/SGTK/README.md

 `--long <file_name> `
- File with PacBio/Oxford Nanopore reads, which will be aligned using [minimap2](https://github.com/lh3/minimap2):
+ File with PacBio/Oxford Nanopore reads in FASTQ/FASTA format, which will be aligned using [minimap2](https://github.com/lh3/minimap2):

 `--rna-p <file_name_1> <file_name_2> `
- A pair of files with left and right reads for paired-end RNA-Seq library.
+ A pair of files with left and right reads for paired-end RNA-Seq library in FASTQ/FASTA format.
 Reads will be aligned to the contigs independently (using [STAR](https://github.com/alexdobin/STAR)).

 `--rna-s <file_name> `
- File for single-read RNA-Seq library.
+File for single RNA-Seq reads in FASTQ/FASTA format.
 Reads will be split into two parts and then aligned to the contigs using [STAR](https://github.com/alexdobin/STAR).

 `--ref <file_name> `